lucasharding/antenna/README.md

 ## Installing

-### Option 1 (Recommended): Sign the prebuilt .ipa

-1. Download the .ipa file from the [releases page](https://github.com/lucasharding/antenna/releases/latest).
-2. Follow the instructions [here](https://nzbunity.dozenzb.com/downloads/non-jailbroken/) to resign the app with your developer certificate.
-Of course substitute any references to nzbunity with antenna.
-(TODO: Write own version of these instructions)

-### Option 2: Build from source
+### Build from source

 #### Initial Setup

 You'll need a few things before we get started.
-Make sure you have Xcode 8+ installed from the App Store or wherever.
-Then run the following two commands to install Xcode's command line tools and bundler, if you don't have that yet.
+Make sure you have Xcode 8+ installed from the App Store.
+Then run the following two commands to install Xcode's command line tools and bundler, if you don't have those installed.

 ```
+xcode-select --install
 sudo gem install bundler
-xcode-select --install
 ```
 Then run the following to download and setup the project.